Ballet Mistakes To Try And Avoid

 If the dancer has a problem with clenching, make her sit on a chair with the feet on the ground.
 Drag the feet towards the body and slowly raise to demi-pointe as you do this, working on a forced arch and keeping the toes flat on the floor.

-I have also heard that weaving a strip of cloth over the second toe and alternating it below and above the successive toes and leaving it there during barre work and other non-dance activities will help the dancer to start feeling those toes.
+I have also heard that weaving a strip of cloth over the second toe, alternating it below and above the successive toes, and leaving it there during barre work and other non-dance activities will help the dancer to start feeling those toes.
 I have yet to try this method for fixing this ballet mistake.

 Rolling the Feet In